SenseLogic/PENDOWN/README.md

 But this ²text is red².
 ```

-Moreover, the special modifier `!` allows to override the definition of the predefined tags (including the color tags),
-and to define new tags.
+Moreover, the special modifier `!` allows to override the definition of a predefined tag, and to define new tags.

 The dollar sign in the definition will be replaced by the actual tag attributes.